Heavener, Oklahoma: History

-Mining and timber became to the local economy in the 1930s.
-The 1930 census showed population of Heavener was 2,269.
+Mining and timber came to the local economy in the 1930s.
+The 1930 census showed the population to be 2,269.
 The Burnett Lumber Company opened a sawmill in 1935.
-Then the population began declining to 2,103 in 1950.
-A recovery began when the Heavener Charcoal Company began producing charcoal from its kilns in Heavener, shipping it to a plant in Arkansas.
+Then the population began declining: to 2,103 in 1950.
+Recovery began when the Heavener Charcoal Company began producing charcoal from its kilns in Heavener, shipping it to a plant in Arkansas.
 The 1970 census showed 2,566 residents in the town.
 However, the Burnett sawmill burned down in 1981.

 Poultry farming became an important activity in the late 20th century.
 OK Foods established a hatchery in 1986.
-In 1992, the company built a poultry processing plant, and in 1995, it built a poultry feed mill.
+In 1992, the company built a poultry processing plant, followed by a poultry feed mill in 1995.